 DCIS and LCIS do not normally cause symptoms.
 In rare cases, a woman with DCIS may experience nipple discharge or feel a lump in her breast.
 Ductal carcinoma in situ is detectable in a mammogram, and, in fact, doctors detect most cases of DCIS with a mammogram.

 Lobular carcinoma in situ usually does not show up on a mammogram.
-Doctors typically detect it during a breast biopsy when investigating a lump in the breast or other problem.
+Doctors typically detect it during a breast biopsy when investigating a lump in the breast or other problems.
 During a biopsy, your doctor removes a small amount of breast tissue for evaluation in a medical laboratory.
 In people with LCIS, the biopsied cells will look different under a microscope.

-Signs of Invasive Breast Cancers
+Signs of Invasive Breast Cancer